 - Flexible and open to changing priorities and managing multiple tasks effectively within a compressed timeframe.

 - Demonstrated proficiency in Microsoft Office Applications (Word, Outlook, Excel and PowerPoint).

 - Experience with web-based collaboration platforms and information management systems, portals, and intranets.

 - Ability to travel regularly for site visits/audits, clinical oversight, and other activities in Southeastern Pennsylvania as well as across the State of Pennsylvania as needed.

 - Eligible for all city and state mandatory clearances, e.g., criminal and child abuse.

 Education and Experience:

-· Minimum five (5) years as a clinical provider - Nurse Practitioner, Nurse Midwife, or Physician Assistant, or similar clinical professional with certification and current licensure in PA required.
+- Minimum five (5) years as a clinical provider; Nurse Practitioner with BSN, Nurse Midwife, or Physician Assistant with certification and current licensure in PA (or ability to become licensed in PA) required.

 - Experience with provision of sexual and reproductive health services; Title X Family Planning program experience preferred.